everscale-org/docs/src/develop/api-tools/everdev/guides/work-with-devnet.md

 0.00001 tokens (10000 nano) were sent to address <address>
 ```

 >  The documentation in Everscale repository is a community effort.
 Therefore, everyone can contribute with proposals for new topics, suggest new content elements, participate in editing, and provide ideas that will be of great help for network development.
-Please be informed that our documentation can be edited via GitHub.
-It can be found [**here**](https://docs.everscale.network/).
+Please be informed that our documentation can be [edited via GitHub](https://github.com/everscale-org/docs/issues).
-Please make sure to consult our rules and rewards policy via [**this link**](https://docs.everscale.network/contribute/hot-streams/documentations).
+  Also please make sure to consult our rules and rewards policy via [this link](https://docs.everscale.network/contribute/hot-streams/documentations).
-Also, for any questions that may arise, you can text via this [**Telegram chat**](https://t.me/+C2IpQXWZtCwxYzEy).
+  Feel free to join [Everscale Documentation Development Telegram chat](https://t.me/+C2IpQXWZtCwxYzEy) and [Everscale Developers Onboarding Telegram chat](https://t.me/+Vca1Gs6uPzIyNWVi)!